sartak/sartak.org/writing/learning-to-build-abstractions-in-quartz-composer.md

-title: Macros in Quartz Composer
+title: Learning to Build Abstractions in Quartz Composer
 draft: 1

 I decided today that I would learn a bit of [Quartz Composer](http://en.wikipedia.org/wiki/Quartz_Composer).
 One very helpful article was "[UI Prototyping with Quartz Composer and Origami](http://www.pasanpremaratne.com/2014/03/15/UI-Prototyping-with-Quartz-Composer-and-Origami/)" by Pasan Premaratne.
-This article takes you from zero to having built a simpler version to Path's attractive spinout menu with Facebook's [http://facebook.github.io/origami/](Origami).
+This article takes you from zero to having built a simpler version to [Path's attractive spinout menu](http://codepen.io/sparanoid/pen/nHAmi) with Facebook's [Origami](http://facebook.github.io/origami/).
 At the end of Pasan's post, he mentions,

 > The only downside that I see right now to using Quartz
 > Composer is that if you're protoyping something complex,